Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: Resource estimation

 The total qubit count for our WH-QROM is always $3 \eta + 2 d = 3 \eta + 66$, which is linear in $\eta$.
-Taking the above predictions at face value for a moment we note the following.
+Taking the above predictions at face value for a moment, we note the following.
 In three cases, for CH$_4$, DMS, and ETSH, the predicted scaling with $\eta$ is $O (2^{\alpha \eta})$, with $\alpha < \tfrac{1}{2}$.
-This is already better than the scaling presented in ref.~\cite{low_trading_2024}, which is optimal the general case.
+This is already better than the scaling presented in ref.~\cite{low_trading_2024}, which is optimal in the general case.
 In fact, this is achieved without exponentially many ancillas.
-In the other cases, $\tfrac{1}{2} < \alpha < 1$, and the same Toffoli gate count is achieved with the construction of ref.~\cite{low_trading_2024} only when $O \( 2^{(1 - \alpha) \eta} \)$ ancillas are used.
+In the other cases, $\tfrac{1}{2} < \alpha < 1$, a comparable Toffoli gate count is achieved with the construction of ref.~\cite{low_trading_2024} only when $\mathcal{O}\left( 2^{(1 - \alpha) \eta} \right)$ ancillas are used.
+Thus quantum volume for our method is always exponentially reduced compared to other QROMs.